dotcms-community/com.dotcms.shopify/README-development.md

 You are now connected with your dotcms instance.

+## Use the development Script
+Once you have configured and inited your dotcli (from the root of this repo) you can run the `./dotcli-sync.sh` script.
+It will do the following:

+1. Pull the files from dotCMS into a local folder
+2. Watch the folder for changes and push them to dotCMS

+This means that you can run `code .` and start editing the .vtl and .gql files in the `src/main/java/com.dotcms.shopify/resources` folder and start editing and they will be pushed to dotCMS.
+You can then refresh your browser and see the changes.
+This is a great way to develop the plugin.`

+## General use of dotcli
 ### Pull the assets you want to edit
 Let's say I want to edit a theme on the starter site.
 I can run the cli to pull the assets from only that folder
 ```